 uslfile USL file produced by the compiler (default = \$oldpass). progfile PROG file produced by the :Prep (default = \$newpass).
 STACK specifies starting dynamic stack (seldom needed).
 MAXDATA specifies largest stack size (MPE expands).

 CAP specifies capabilities (example: CAP IA BA PH MR).
 PMAP causes a procedure map to be printed.

-QMAP causes the PMAP to be reorganized into a more

-readable report; procedures are put into alphabetical order and a segment-size histogram is added.
-QMAP;LP directs the QMAP to the line printer be on the system.
+QMAP causes the PMAP to be reorganized into a more readable report; procedures are put into alphabetical order and a segment-size histogram is added.
+QMAP;LP directs the QMAP to the line printer (QMAPLIST).
+The program Qmap.Pub.Robelle must be on the system.
+LP causes the PMAP or QMAP to appear on the printer. РАТСН reserves a specified number of words at the end of each code segment for patches.

-(QMAPLIST).
-The program Qmap.Pub.Robelle must

-LP causes the PMAP or QMAP to appear on the printer.

-PATCH reserves a specified number of words at the end of

-each code segment for patches.

 ZERODB sets uninitialized global stack locations to zero.

-FPMAP writes a copy of the PMAP into the program file for

-debugging.

-NOFPMAP does not write a copy of the PMAP into the program

-file for debugging.

-YES purge any existing program without asking
+FPMAP writes a copy of the PMAP into the program file for debugging.
+NOFPMAP does not write a copy of the PMAP into the program file for debugging.
+YES purge any existing program without asking permission.

-permission.

 NO do not purge any existing program file.
 NOSYM does not write the symbol table into the program file.

-CHECKSU writes checksum information to the program file.
+CHECKSU M writes checksum information to the program file.

-'''

-/open src {open source file}

-/modify ... {make some changes}

-/cobol {compile it, with code to $newpass}

-/prep {prep $oldpass,$newpass}

-/run {run $oldpass and see if it still works!}

-/prep ,pf {prep $oldpass into the file pf}

-/prep;c mr lp {prep with cap=mr and send pmap to printer}
+/open src /modify /cobol /prep /run {open source file} {make some changes} {compile it, with code to \$newpass} {prep \$oldpass,\$newpass} {run \$oldpass and see if it still works!} /prep ,pf {prep \$oldpass into the file pf} /prep;c mr lp {prep with cap=mr and send pmap to printer}

-'''